DFRodri/MTG-Counter/README.md

 I created this after watching a few Championship matches over Youtube and Twitch.
 They looked like crap and very painful to watch.
 The main reason is that, unless you're aware of everything (up to date with every single card and effect), it makes you feel lost.
 It's very anti-returning/new players and one of many reasons why it seems to be falling after being the number one game of its genre for many years.

-With this I'm not trying to make the game better, not at all, but instead giving it a hand where I hope someone notices its existence and decides to take a step further into the right direction by adding techonology to the paper game.
+With this I'm not trying to make the game better, not at all, but instead giving it a hand where I hope someone notices its existence and decides to take a step further into the right direction by adding techonology to the paper game (there are better coders out there than me, a simple rookie learning all this for the first time).
 To make it more interactive than just players and comments.
 "It's the XXI Century, man!"

 I personally don't play the game any more but it's a shame to see such an old and great game like Magic: The Gathering, that needs urgently to be actualized with the present, not getting the love it needs and deserve.